- Load external data from a .csv file into a data frame.

 read_tsv()for tab separated data files and

 read_delim()for less common formats.
 Check out the help for

 ?read_csvto learn more.

-In addition to the above versions of the csv format, you should develop the habits of looking at and record some parameters of your csv files.
-For instance, the character encoding, control characters used for line ending, date format (if the date is not splitted into three variables), and the presence of unexpected newlines are important characteristics of your data files.
+In addition to the above versions of the csv format, you should develop the habits of looking at and recording some parameters of your csv files.
+For instance, the character encoding, control characters used for line ending, date format (if the date is not split into three variables), and the presence of unexpected newlines are important characteristics of your data files.
 Those parameters will ease up the import step of your data in R.

 When we loaded the data into R, it got stored as an object of class

 tibble, which is a special kind of data frame (the difference is not important for our purposes, but you can learn more about tibbles here).
 Data frames are the de facto data structure for most tabular data, and what we use for statistics and plotting.
 Data frames can be created by hand, but most commonly they are generated by functions like

 read_csv(); in other words, when importing spreadsheets from your hard drive or the web.

 A data frame is the representation of data in the format of a table where the columns are vectors that all have the same length.
 Because columns are vectors, each column must contain a single type of data (e.g., characters, integers, factors).
 For example, here is a figure depicting a data frame comprising a numeric, a character, and a logical vector.